 Many criminal cases are abandoned by the prosecution prior to trial.
 Charges are dismissed for many reasons – including exculpatory information provided through defense investigation, the suppression of necessary evidence due to constitutional violations, and recanting or uncooperative witnesses.
-Prior to June 12, 2018, however, a dismissal of charges still left a lingering stain on a...Read More!
+Prior to June 12, 2018, however, a dismissal of charges still left a lingering stain on a person’s publicly-available record in the State of Michigan.Read More!

 It’s all over but the sentencing….The Kwame Kilpatrick saga will soon reach its sad, yet gratifying end.
 After systematically abusing the public trust while in office as mayor of Detroit, Mr. Kilpatrick will likely spend a good portion of the rest of his life in federal prison.
 Politicians are often cursed by the same attributes that lead them to seek office in the ...Read More!

-Congress passed the Setting Every Community Up for Retirement Enhancement Act (“SECURE” Act or “the Act”) implementing a major change to retirement plans, effective January 1, 2020.The Act expands the options for you to save for retirement, but in the process, it greatly impacts estate plans by eliminating the stretch IRA.
-The stretch IRA allowed a beneficiary of an i...Read More!
+Congress passed the Setting Every Community Up for Retirement Enhancement Act (“SECURE” Act or “the Act”) implementing a major change to retirement plans, effective January 1, 2020.Read More!

 Over the years, the primary estate planning tool for parents with a special needs child was an Amenities Trust.
-This trust allows parents to provide an inheritance to their child without impacting their child’s eligibility for certain government benefits.During the Obama administration, the federal government added another tool for parents with a special needs child called the Achieve A Bet...Read More!
+This trust allows parents to provide an inheritance to their child without impacting their child’s eligibility for certain government benefits.Read More!

 You have the ability to make your own medical decisions.
 You can accept, refuse, or stop medical treatment.
 If you lose the ability to make your own medical decisions, someone else will have to make those decisions for you.
 The good news is that you can choose the person you want to make those decisions.
-That person is called your “patient advocate” and you can give them information a...Read More!
+That person is called your “patient advocate” and you can give them information about your preferences, values, beliefs, wishes and goals that will help him or her make the decisions you want made.Read More!

 This is a question that’s frequently asked by our clients when discussing their estate plan options.
 The answer depends on the facts of each case but, in general, there are good reasons to hold title in the husband’s name and wife’s name, as husband and wife, rather than in their living trust name.Property that’s in the names of both a husband and wife is considered to be ...Read More!